cognitivecomputations/qwen2to3/README.md

     *   `conversion_metadata.json`: Documents the conversion process and important warnings.
     *   `config_diff.json`: A machine-readable diff of the changes between the source and final model configurations.

-> **Reasoning:** This section now "sells" the quality of your work.
-It mentions the pre-flight checks and the provenance files (`metadata.json`, `config_diff.json`), showing that this wasn't just a casual merge but a careful engineering task.

 ---

 ## How to Use